mpUrban/blockchainNotary/README.md

 For testing of adding blocks through http POST, the application Postman is used.

 Example of testing Postman:
-![alt text][logo]
+![alt text][postman]

-[logo]: https://github.com/mpUrban/privateBlockchainWithWebAPI/blob/master/postman_POSTtest1.PNG "Postman test example"
+[postman]: https://github.com/mpUrban/privateBlockchainWithWebAPI/blob/master/postman_POSTtest1.PNG "Postman test example"

 ### Signing a message via Electrum Wallet

 Navigate to the address tab, right-click on the address used to submit for registration, and select 'Sign/verify Message.'

 Example of signing with Electrum:
-![alt][logo]
+![alt][signing]

-[logo]: https://github.com/mpUrban/blockchainNotary/blob/step-3/electrum_signing.PNG "Postman test example"
+[signing]: https://github.com/mpUrban/blockchainNotary/blob/step-3/electrum_signing.PNG "Postman test example"